Frequently Asked Questions

 What is the training like?

-According to the Academy of Orton-Gillingham Practitioners and Educators standards, we must run all of our training with synchronous attendance.
+According to the Orton-Gillingham Academy standards, we must run all of our training with synchronous attendance.

 ONLINE – We use Zoom with password protection and a wait room before entry to the class.
 During the sessions, we will all have our video screens on.
 We prefer as much interaction as possible including the use of break out rooms and working through lesson components.

-IN-PERSON (northeast area of Winnipeg) – Limited seating and only provide if registrant has confirmed with RLCM at the time of registration
+IN-PERSON (northeast area of Winnipeg) – Limited seating and only provide if registrant has confirmed with RLCC at the time of registration

 Course materials are provided online for both in-person and online options.